OnYourMap/geokit-android/README.md

 ```

 If the radius is 0, only the nearest place will be returned.
 Otherwise, everything in the radius will be returned.
+Like the geocoding, reverse geocoding can be computed in a sync or async way.

 ```java
 // Sync request